 A friend of mine described the delight of sipping coffee at a cafe by a Spanish square (zocalo) and people-watching as wedding parties went in and out of a municipal building and other locals went about their everyday lives nearby.

-I like to imagine the grand entrance hall of OCH becoming something like a year-round square where people cross paths on their ways to many different pleasant goals.
+I like to imagine the grand entrance hall of OCH becoming something like a year-round, weather-protected square where people cross paths on their ways to many different pleasant goals: learning from tours or museum exhibits, shopping in unique Toronto stores or rushing to meet friends in dining establishments or at special events.

 If an early TTC trolley (or its replica) is parked in the hall, everyone will stop for selfies or group photos.

-Meanwhile, formally dressed people will raise the tone of the hall as they rush to weddings and/or to receptions with catering provided by one or more in-building restaurants.
-Some guests buy last-minute boxes of chocolates "for the honeymoon" from the quality chocolate shops on the ground or first floor.
+Meanwhile, formally dressed people will raise the tone of the hall as they come and go from wedding receptions.
 Every once in a while, spontaneous clapping will erupt in the entry hall as a beaming, joyous, newly married couple descends the grand staircase and strangers show their approval.
 It's a future tradition!
 (Shyer couples can take other stairs.)
 Tourists snap pictures.
 And one day, a perfect stranger catches a flying bouquet!!!